kisamoto/dancible/README.md

     $ ./dancible -help
         Usage of ./dancible:
-            -name="": name of docker container to be produced -os="ubuntu": the base operating system to use in the container (ubuntu or centos) -repo="": git URL to pull an ansible playbook and configure this container -version="latest": the version of the docker image to use
+          -branch="": a branch to be checked out from playbook repo containing 'site.yml' -name="": name of docker container to be produced -os="ubuntu": the base operating system to use in the container (ubuntu, centos, debian) -repo="": git URL to pull an ansible playbook and configure this container -version="latest": the version of the docker image to use

 The only required parameter is the repository to pull down the ansible-playbook.